RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-23-list-moved-work-items.md

 ---
 layout: post
-title:  "PowerShell Script: List Work Items Moved Between Projects"
+title:  "PowerShell Script: List Work Items Moved Between Projects in Azure DevOps"
 date:   2023-09-22 07:20:05 +0100
 categories: [Blogging, Script]
 tags: [powershell-script, migration]
 ---

-This PowerShell script is designed to identify and list work items that have been moved from one project to another within a given DevOps organization.
+This PowerShell script is designed to identify and list work items that have been moved from one project to another within a given Azure DevOps organization.

 ## Use Case